Railway coupling: C-AKv

 The C-AKv coupler (also called Transpact) is a newer compact Willison coupler developed by Faiveley Transport.
 It is mechanically compatible with the SA3 coupler (but pneumatic and electrical connections must be done manually), fully compatible with the Unicoupler and, if additional buffers are mounted, it can be coupled with the conventional European screw coupling as well.
 The C-AKv coupler can automatically couple two pneumatic lines.
 As of 2020 its use is limited to trains transporting ore between Rotterdam and Dillingen steelworks and lignite between Wählitz and Buna in Germany.

 Z-AK

 The Z-AK coupler is yet another Willison coupler developed by Knorr Bremse.
 It was designed in response to the obvious failure of the Unicoupler/Intermat.
 It is compatible with the buffers and screw coupling.
 It is one of only few automatic couplers that cannot carry tensile forces, railway vehicles using this type of coupler must be equipped with buffers as well.

 Unilink coupler

-The Unilink coupler is a coupler compatible with SA3 and screw coupling, which is used e.g. in Finland.
-It is an SA3 coupler with an additional horn that allows hooking up of the chain, and also with an adapter that connects the hook to the SA3 head.
-Rolling stock equipped with Unilink couplers is also equipped with side buffers.
+The Unilink coupler is a coupler which is used in CSI border countries such as Finland or Ukraine.
+The coupler is compatible with both SA3 and screw coupling.
+It is an SA3 coupler with an additional horn for attaching the shackle of the screw coupler and with a screw coupler that is connected to the hook of wagons equipped with screw couplers.
+When the screw coupler is not in use, the coupler shackle rests in a holder on the left side of the coupler.
+Rolling stock equipped with Unilink couplers is also equipped with side buffers, which are required when using the screw coupler.

+Finland uses passenger coaches equipped with screw couplers because they have the advantage over the SA3 coupler of providing a slack-free ride, as the screw couplers are always under tension and the side buffers do not separate in normal operation.
+Most Finish freight cars are also equipped with screw couplers.
+Only some heavy freight cars and Russian equipment are fitted with SA3 couplers.

+Automatic Buffing Contact Coupler (ABC Coupler)

+The Automatic Buffing Contact Coupler, better known as the ABC coupler, was invented by J.T.
+Jepson, patented in Great Britain in 1906 and manufactured by the A.B.C.
+Coupler and Engineering Company Limited in a factory in Wolverhampton.

+The coupling consists of a shackle that protrudes from a central buffer and falls into a hook in the opposite buffer when coupling contact is made.
+The non-engaged shackle of the opposite coupler rests on the engaged shackle, securing it against disengagement by its weight.
+To uncouple the ABC coupling, the upper shackle that is not engaged is lifted.
+This causes the tail lever attached to the shackle to lift the engaged shackle clear of the hook and release the coupling.